emmanuelAkpe/AdvertisementRegression/README.md

 The following insights were drawn from the dataset:
 * The dataset is made up of 200 rows and 4 columns(TV, radio, newspaper and sales)
 * all the columns are numeric
-* The features are TV, radio, newspaper and the target column in sales
+* The features are TV, radio, newspaper and the target column is sales.
 * there are no missing values in the dataset.\
 it was realized that the dataset has already been cleaned, meaning there will be no need in cleaning the dataset again.